Mystic-Slice/responsible-prompting-api/README.md

 >json_in_file = 'prompt-sentences-main/<other-input-file-name>.json'
 >```

-> [!CAUTION]
-> If you're using a model different from `all-minilm-l6-v2`, you need to update the API `$ajax` request informing the model you are using.

 ## Roadmap

-### :brain: Sentences and values
+### :brain: Sentences and social values

-- Review/consolidate values used in the JSON sentences file.
+- Review/consolidate social values used in the input JSON sentences file.
-- Review/consolidate sentences that are too specific to be recommended to multiple prompts, e.g., citing percentage numbers or cases that could hardly be shared among multiple input prompts.
+- Review/consolidate sentences that are too specific to be recommended to multiple prompts, e.g., citing percentage numbers or cases that would hardly be shared among multiple input prompts.

 ### :triangular_flag_on_post: Adversarial prompts

-- Include more recent adversarial sentences and prompt hacking techniques such as LLM-Flowbreaking to our JSON sentences file.
+- Include more recent adversarial sentences and prompt hacking techniques such as LLM-Flowbreaking to our input JSON sentences file.
 An interesting starting point for selecting those may be https://safetyprompts.com/.

 ### :bar_chart: Explainability